What is Complex PTSD?

 First, there are the symptoms of PTSD.
 These include:

-• the presence of a traumatic event (experienced or witnessed)
+• The presence of a traumatic event (experienced or witnessed)

 • Intrusive thoughts, nightmares, and flashbacks